Catine ME

 Castine Historical Society

 The history of Castine is best explored by visiting the museums and sites operated by the Castine Historical Society.
 It’s located in The Abbott School, a restored old schoolhouse that still exhibits many historical town artifacts and memorabilia.
+Check the schedule for seasonal walking tours.

 Wilson Museum